9dots/devy/devy-white/README.md

 ## devY white

-devy White is an introduction course that covers the following coding concepts.
+devY White is an introduction course that introduces students to the dash(name?) coding environment and basic Javascript concepts.

+##### Concepts

+- sequencing
+- functions (reading)
+- variables (assigning, reading)
-- Sequence
+- object properties
-- Function calls
+- functions
-- Basic variable types
+- numbers
-    - Numbers
+- simple conditionals
-    - Strings
+- strings

+##### Projects
+Students demonstrate their knowledge of dash and these concepts to create a student toolbox that has:

-- Debugging
+- a dictionary
-- Defining functions
+- a calculator
+- a gpa finder
+- a todo list